 Any category C vehicle with a trailer weighing over 750kg.

-This allows for vehicles up to eight metres long with nine to 16 passenger seats.
+A D1 licence allows for vehicles up to eight metres long with nine to 16 passenger seats.
 The vehicle can tow a trailer up to 750kg.
 This category overlaps with category B; see for more details.

 Category D1 vehicles with a trailer over 750kg as long as the combined weight does not exceed 12,000kg.
 The weight of the trailer cannot exceed the mass of the vehicle.